ConRdav/mythology-quiz/README.md

 - __Quiz Game Exit Quiz__

-  - Once inside the quiz you'll be able to leave the game by pressing the exit button.
-From there you'll be shown a message asking if you really want to leave the quiz with 'yes' and 'no' buttons.
-If you click yes you'll be taken to the difficulty selector screen.
-But if you select no you'll be taken back to where you were in the quiz and the timer will start counting down again.
+  - Once inside the quiz you will be able to leave the game by pressing the exit button.
+From there you will be shown a message asking if you really want to leave the quiz with 'yes' and 'no' buttons.
+If you click yes you will be taken to the difficulty selector screen.
+But if you select no you will be taken back to where you were in the quiz and the timer will start counting down again.
   ![Exit Quiz](/assets/images/quiz-game-exit.webp)

 - __Results Page__

   - Once all questions have been answered the user will be shown a button to head to the results page.On the results page the user will be able to see how many questions they got right and have an option to play again.
-If you click the play again button you'll be taken to the difficulty selector screen so you try the quiz at a different difficulty.
+If you click the play again button you will be taken to the difficulty selector screen so you try the quiz at a different difficulty.
   ![Quiz Results](/assets/images/quiz-game-results.webp)

  ### Features Left to Implement